-With the application of Cost Inflation Index for capital gain, in the long run, the purchase price of assets is adjusted according to their sale price, leading to lower profits and lower tax amount on them.
+With the application of the Cost Inflation Index for capital gain, in the long run, the purchase price of assets is adjusted according to their sale price, leading to lower profits and lower tax amounts on them.

 The Central Board of Direct Taxes in February 2018 notified new Cost Inflation Index numbers applicable from 2017-18 onwards.
 In this revision, there was a shift from the old base year of 1981 to 2001, with 100 taken as its CII.
 The indices for subsequent years were also revised accordingly.

 This revision in the base year was prompted to solve the difficulties faced by taxpayers in the calculation of tax payable for gains from capital assets purchased on or before 1981.